Skip to content

 Rhodium is currently the most expensive metal in the world, because it is very rare.

-It is recognized for its non-oxidizing qualities in air, unalterable, resistant to chemical corrosion
+It is known for its non-oxidizing qualities in air, its unalterability, and its resistance to chemical corrosion.

 Rhodium was identified in 1803 by the famous British chemist William Hyde Wollaston, who was already renowned for his discovery of palladium.